Wyględów: History

-The oldest known records of the settlement of Wyględowo-Kościesze come from the early 16th century.
-It was a small settlement, owned and inhabited by petty nobility.
-It was formed from two settlements, one of them being Kościesze, which originally was a part of the village of Rakowiec, and the other being Wyględowo, which was located in the area of current Bełska Street.
+The oldest known records of the village of Wyględowo-Kościesze come from the early 16th century.
+It was a small farming community, owned and inhabited by petty nobility.
+It was formed from two settlements, Kościesze, which originally was a part of the village of Rakowiec, and Wyględowo, which was located in the area of the current Bełska Street.

+On 13 January 1867, villages of Janków and Wyględów became part of the rural municipality of Pruszków, established as part of the administrative reform in the Kingdom of Poland.

-In around 1883, to the north of the settlement, and the west from Mokotów, was built the Fort M, located at Racławicka Street.
-It was constructed as part of the series of fortifications of the Warsaw Fortress, built around Warsaw by the Imperial Russian Army.
+In 1883, the Fort M was built at Racławicka Street near Wyględów.
+It was a part of the series of fortifications of the Warsaw Fortress, built around the city by the Imperial Russian Army.
 From 1889 to 1892, it was used as a warehouse.
 In 1909, it was decided to phase out the fortifications due to the high maintenance costs.
 As such, Fort M was decommissioned and partially demolished, leaving only barracks and bunkers.

-On 1 April 1916, Wyględów was incorporated into the nearby city of Warsaw.
+On 1 April 1916, Janków and Wyględów were incorporated into the city of Warsaw.
+By that time, the area also featured the hamlet of Janków, lacated near the current intersection of Woronicza and Żwirki i Wigury Street.

 The broadcasting stations in Fort M in 1926.

-In 1925 in Fort M were placed broadcasting stations of Polish Radio.
-In the late 1930s, around the fortification the Dom Officer Housing Association built a neighbourhood of single-family detached homes for the officers of the Polish Armed Forces.
+In 1925, the broadcasting stations of Polish Radio was installed in the Fort M. In the late 1930s, a neighbourhood of single-family detached homes for the officers of the Polish Armed Forces, was developed around the fortification by the Dom Officer Housing Association.

-On 23 November 1929 at 11 Chodkiewicza Street was opened the palm house and greenhouses, owned by the Zakład Hodowli Roślin (Plant Cultivation Works), making them the first object of their kind in Warsaw.
+In 1929, a palm house and greenhouses were opened at 11 Chodkiewicza Street for Zakład Hodowli Roślin (Plant Cultivation Works), making it the first complex of its kind in Warsaw.
 The buildings were destroyed in 1944 during the Warsaw Uprising, and the palm house was rebuilt nearby, at 4 Biały Kamień Street.
-It was again rebuilt and modernized in 2009.
+It was rebuilt and modernized in 2009.

-During the Invasion of Poland, Fort M was heavily bombarded and was a sight of heavy fighting between 24 and 26 September 1939.
-It continued broadcasting radio transmissions until 25 September and was captured a day later.
-During the occupation, in object was stationed the headquarters of the Warsaw Airport Command, which oversaw units stationed at the Warsaw Chopin Airport, with a staff of 500 people.
+The Fort M was heavily bombarded during the siege of Warsaw on September 1939.
+It was attacked on 25 September by the 10th Infantry Division of Wehrmacht, and was captured the next day.
+During the occupation, it housed the headquarters of the Warsaw Airport Command, with a staff of 500 people.
 During the Warsaw Uprising in 1944, German units were able to hold the fort and subsequently used it for offensive attacks against the insurgents based in Mokotów.

 The Mausoleum Cemetery of the Soviet Soldiers opened in 1950.
-Photography taken in 2022.

-On 9 May 1950, at 51 Żwirki i Wigury Street was opened the Mausoleum Cemetery of the Soviet Soldiers, in which were buried over 21,000 soldiers of the Red Army, who died during the Second World War.
-It became the first monument in Warsaw dedicated to soldiers who died in the conflict, and the biggest cemetery dedicated to the Soviet soldiers in Poland.
+In 1950, the Mausoleum Cemetery of the Soviet Soldiers was opened at 51 Żwirki i Wigury Street, as a burial place for over 21,000 soldiers of the Red Army, who died during the Second World War.
+It became the first monument in Warsaw dedicated to soldiers who died in the conflict, and the largest cemetery dedicated to the Soviet soldiers in Poland.